how do I get my angelfish to breed?

 Angelfish Breeding Behavior

 You can tell that a female and a male have paired off when they swim exclusively together.
-They will avoid grouping with other fish and may even attack other fish that get too close.
+They’ll avoid grouping with other fish and may even attack other fish that get too close.

-This pairing-off can help you differentiate between juvenile angelfish and breeder pairs.
-Unpaired angelfish will usually cower away from breeder pairs, as aggression can increase once a pair has been formed.
+This pairing-off can help you differentiate between juvenile and breeder pairs.
+Unpaired angelfish usually cower away from breeder pairs, as aggression can increase once a pair has formed.

-Several other physical and behavioral characteristics indicate an angelfish’s readiness to breed.
-For example:
+Several other physical and behavioral characteristics indicate their readiness to breed.
+These include:

 • The breeding pair will isolate themselves.

-• They will show aggression toward others outside of their chosen partner.
-This may include pecking or nipping.
+• They show aggression toward others outside of their chosen partner, like pecking or nipping.

-• They will clean different areas of the tank, testing for a nest site.
+• They’ll clean different areas of the tank and test for a nest site.

-• They will increase territorial behavior, such as fin flicking, flaring gills, and attacking other fish.
+• They’ll increase territorial behavior, such as fin flicking, flaring gills, and attacking other fish.

 • Their colors will become more vibrant or intense.